funilrys/PyFunceble/docs/components/databases.rst

 Why different database types?
 """""""""""""""""""""""""""""

-With the introduction of the multithreading logic, it became natural to introduce other database formats.
+With the introduction of the multiprocessing logic, it became natural to introduce other database formats.

 How to use the :code:`mysql` or :code:`mariadb` format?